Krasjet/Th.fixer/README.md

 This is really an opinionated patcher.

-I'm not against the `Th` ligature (and the similar `TT` ligature in Cormorant and Adobe Arno Pro).
+I'm not against the `Th` ligature (and the similar `TT` ligature in Cormorant and Adobe Arno Pro) **itself** in particular.
 When used correctly, the ligature can look absolutely gorgeous (see the demo of [Hoefler Text](https://www.typography.com/fonts/hoefler-text/overview) and [Expo Serif Pro](https://typeculture.com/foundry/font-collection/expo-serif-pro/) for the correct way to use it).
 The problem is—in most instances, it should not be turned on **by default**, i.e. as part of the standard ligatures (`'liga'`).
 I consider this a design flaw, so I would call this script a "fixer" rather than a "patcher".

 I agree that the spacing between `T` and `h` in some fonts (e.g. Adobe Garamond Pro) appears to be too large if you stare at this combination for long enough, and creating a ligature for them is certainly an easy way to fix this problem.